 You would draw plans and create 3D designs for buildings and machinery so that engineers and technicians can understand their construction.

-You’d use computer-aided design (CAD) software to create design plans for buildings and machinery.
+You would use computer-aided design (CAD) software to create design plans for buildings and machinery.

 You could work in a wide range of industries, such as engineering, construction and manufacturing.